BLKKKBVSIK/Askinator/README.md

 - [BaseViewModel](https://github.com/Stacked-Org/stacked/blob/master/README_old.md#baseviewmodel-functionality)
 - [ReactiveViewModel](https://github.com/Stacked-Org/stacked/blob/master/README_old.md#reactiveviewmodel)
-- And many more, but we mostly use those ones, you can refer to the [stacked documentation](https://pub.dev/documentation/stacked/latest/stacked/stacked-library.html#classes)
+- And many more, but we mostly use those, you can refer to the [stacked documentation](https://pub.dev/documentation/stacked/latest/stacked/stacked-library.html#classes)

-The ViewModel data-bind all the data from the services and models and create getters for the view and notify the view of any changes (using a ReactiveServiceMixin or a NotifyListeners)
+The ViewModel data-bind all the data from the services and models, create getters for the view, and notifies the view of any changes (using a ReactiveServiceMixin or a NotifyListeners)

 The project utilizes [AppWrite.io](https://appwrite.io/) as a cloud backend to handle: